Redde Northgate Plc - Director/PDMR Shareholding

 Director/PDMR Shareholdings

-Today Redde Northgate has received notification that Non-Executive Chairman, Avril Palmer-Baunack has purchased 41,263 ordinary shares of 50 pence each at blended average price of 181.75 pence per share.
-Avril has 90,676 shares equating to 0.04% of the issued share capital of Redde Northgate plc.
+Today Redde Northgate has received notification that non-executive director Mark Butcher has purchased 10,000 ordinary shares of 50 pence each at blended average price of 161.10 pence per share.
+Mark has 24,676 ordinary shares equating to 0.01% of the issued share capital of Redde Northgate plc.

 |1